Punjab University College of Information Technology: Laboratories

 The college has four computer laboratories providing students access to the internet.
 A total of 800 plus computers along with internet facilities are available for the students.
 For postgraduate students, a separate laboratory is present while an electronics laboratory is made for electronics and physics purposes.

 Research labs

 The college has four computer laboratories providing students access to the internet.
 A total of 800 plus computers along with internet facilities are available for the students.
 For postgraduate students, a separate laboratory is present while an electronics laboratory is made for electronics and physics purposes.

 National Center of Artificial Intelligence (NCAI), University of the Punjab

 The National Center of Artificial Intelligence (NCAI), University of the Punjab is funded by Higher Education Commission of Government of Pakistan with a capital cost of PKRS 97.705 million.
-The NCAI is the latest technological initiative of Government of Pakistan under the government's Vision 2025.
-The center is designed to become the leading hub of innovation, scientific research, knowledge transfer to the local economy, and training in the area of Artificial Intelligence (AI) and its closely affiliated fields.
 The central aim is to facilitate the researchers in the field of AI; help them establish and grow AI industry following international trends and seek solutions to the indigenous problems through AI.

-For first three years NCAI, University of the Punjab is focused on technologies at the intersection of AI and ICT (AICT) to better understand the transportation phenomena and foster to realize intelligent transportation system (ITS) in Pakistan.
-Based on the research findings state-of-the-art computational artifacts are being developed to reduce overall life loses on road and the cost of transportation management and planning.
-The center provides a unique opportunity to determine how existing AICT-based techniques can be utilized to enable these technologies to change society for the better.